What Can A Collection Agency Do To Me In Canada?

 What Can A Collection Agency Do To You In Canada?

-Collection agencies are something no one wants to deal with, but thankfully, there are rules and regulations in place to protect the borrower from unethical collection practices.
+Collection agencies are often more aggressive and persistent when it comes to collecting your debt compared to lenders, and will put much more pressure on you.
+Fortunately, there are rules and regulations in place to protect borrowers from unethical collection practices.

 Before a debt collection agency can start pursuing the debt you owe, they must give you a written notice that includes: